 Policy on how we use your information

-This policy explains how we, as part of Health Education England, (referred to as 'we', ‘our’ or ‘us’ below) uses any personal data we collect from you or which you give to us and the ways in which we protect your privacy.
+This policy explains how we, as part of NHS England, (referred to as 'we', ‘our’ or ‘us’ below) uses any personal data we collect from you or which you give to us and the ways in which we protect your privacy.
 Protecting the privacy and personal data of our users is of the utmost importance to us.
 This policy is provided in accordance with the General Data Protection Regulation and the Data Protection Act 2018 (current data protection laws in England).

 By visiting our website healthcareers.nhs.uk or stepintothenhs.nhs.uk (referred to as “this site” in this notice) you are accepting and consenting to the practices described in this policy.